-1.9 Section 54A of the Town and Country Planning Act 1990 Section 38(6) of the Planning and Compulsory Purchase Act requires all planning applications to be determined by reference to the Development Plan, if material to the application, and any other material consideration.
+1.9 Section 38(6) of the Planning and Compulsory Purchase Act 2004 requires all planning applications to be determined by reference to the Development Plan, if material to the application, and any other material consideration.
 Only material planning considerations are to be taken into account.
 If the Development Plan is material to the application, the law provides that the application should be determined in accordance with it unless material considerations indicate otherwise.